corrode/corrode.github.io/content/blog/rust-option-handling-best-practices/index.md

 My main gripe with this error message is that it doesn't explain *why* the `?` operator doesn't work with `Option`... just that it doesn't.

+Moreover, it's not trivial to come up with the correct search terms to find the best solution to this problem. [^1]

-Adding insult to injury, running `rustc --explain E0277` only gives you a very generic explanation about types which don't implement traits.
+[^1]: Adding insult to injury, running `rustc --explain E0277` only gives you a very generic explanation about types which don't implement traits.
 That's not very actionable.

-Moreover, it's not trivial to come up with the correct search terms to find the best solution to this problem.

 ## What People End Up Doing